mirucon/coldbox/readme.txt

 The theme is available on GitHub: https://github.com/Mirucon/coldbox

+= Add-On Plugin =

+The official Add-on Plugin is now available.
+Download it from the WP.org plugin repository! [https://wordpress.org/plugins/coldbox-addon/](https://wordpress.org/plugins/coldbox-addon/)

+The latest version has the following features.
+We highly recommend that you always use the plugin with the theme!

+- Automatic AMP pages generation
+- Social share buttons
+- Google Analytics integration
+- Automatic Open Graph tag output

 = Author information =
 The Coldbox theme is designed and created by Mirucon
 WordPress.org Profile: https://profiles.wordpress.org/mirucon/